Using the Arrhenius Equation, what is the rate constant (k) for t... | Channels for Pearson+

 Multiple Choice

-Using the Arrhenius Equation, what is the rate constant (k) for the reaction of NO with F2 at a temperature of 298 K?
+Using the Arrhenius Equation, what is the rate constant (k) for the reaction of NO with F2 at a temperature of 298 K, given that the activation energy (Ea) is 6.30 kJ/mol and the frequency factor (A) is 6.00 × 10^8 M⁻¹·s⁻¹?

 A